paying off a loan

 paying off a loan early

-Early Loan Repayment Pitfalls
+Drawbacks To Early Loan Repayment

-Here are the downsides of paying off the loan too soon.
 Carefully weigh these against the pros before moving forward with an early payoff.

 1. May Affect Your Credit Score